francespejo/FRANMIRROR/README.md

 I'm a student of all kinds of technologies, and I enjoy exploring new ideas and experimenting with different tools and platforms.
 I'm passionate about learning and sharing my knowledge with others, and I'm excited to connect with like-minded people on GitHub.

+- 🔭 I’m currently working on [my blog](blog.francmirror.es)

+- 🌱 I’m currently learning **java and what it has to do with the backend**

+- 👨‍💻 All of my projects are available at [francmirror.es](francmirror.es)

+- 📝 I regularly write articles on [blog.francmirror.es](blog.francmirror.es)

+- 📄 Know about my experiences [francmirror.es](francmirror.es)

 ## What I Do 🤖

 On my GitHub profile, you'll find a variety of projects, exercises, and manuals related to various areas of technology.
 Some of the topics I'm interested in include: